List of animals awarded human credentials: Wally (associate's degrees)

 In 2004, the Albany, New York television station WRGB ran a report in which reporter Peter Brancato applied to and received an associate degree from Almeda University on behalf of his dog, Wally.
 On the application, Brancato listed, "Plays with the kids every day ... teaches them to interact better with each other ...
 Teaches them responsibilities like feeding the dog."
 Almeda University granted Wally a "life experience" associate degree in "Childhood Development".
 After the report aired, Almeda University protested that Brancato perjured himself by creating a false identity using a fabricated name and date of birth.
 In a public statement, an Almeda University representative wrote, "He completed an application that included a background of the following: Eight-years tutoring pre-K children, curriculum design and development, teaching coping skills, and volunteer coaching".
 In March 2008, Wally was featured in a Lake Geneva, Wisconsin mayoral campaign political cartoon, with a dialogue bubble reading, "I graduated with Bill Chesen", referring to candidate Chesen's Almeda University bachelor's degree.

 Other

 Algernon (goldfish)

 In 2021, environmentalist George Monbiot registered his childhood goldfish as a registered waste disposer in the UK.

+Myrtle (chicken, parachutist)

+During World War II, a chicken named Myrtle was officially given a parachutist badge by the British 1st Airborne Division.